jakubhnilicka/adminic-toolbar/README.md

 ## Sections in primary toolbar

 ### How to add a new section into the primary toolbar

-Add a new ‘primary_sections’ section to the MODULENAME.toolbar.yml file.
+Add a new 'primary_sections' section to the MODULENAME.toolbar.yml file.
 Add a section object with the required parameters below.
 Section ID is required.

     primary_sections:
     - {id: 'default'}